UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson06/assignment.rst.txt

 Submission
 ----------
-You will submit woyr good_perf.py file, along with notes on your findings, performance improvements, and notes on your approach.
+You submission should include the good_perf.py file, along with notes on your findings, performance improvements, and notes on your approach.
+For notes, you can use regular text format (.txt) or try restructured text (.rst) format.